-Carrefour to test magnetic refrigeration
+Carrefour to test magnetic refrigeration28th September 2016

 The decision comes after a working cabinet using the new technology completed a successful four-week stint in the restaurant at Carrefour’s Paris headquarters.